domantax/just-the-docs-template/equipment/air_conditioning.md

 # Air Conditioning

-This apartment has air conditioning and heating, the unit will always be set to the correct setting for the time of year.
-The sun setting is for warm air in winter and the snowflake setting is for cool area in summer.
+This apartment has air conditioning and heating.
+It is important to set control panel appropriately for the time of the year.
+Symbols you see on the control panel:
+a) sun - heating of rooms during the winter months.
+b) snowflake - cooling of rooms during summer months.
+Once this setting is correct, you can turn  air conditioning / heating on and modify room temperature.

 The air conditioning / heating unit can be quite expensive to run: therefore in order to keep our costs down, we would ask you to use it sparingly.
-If you are using the air conditioning, please remember to close all windows and doors as the system is thermostatically controlled.
+If you are using the air conditioning, please remember to close all the windows and doors as the system is thermostatically controlled.